mahiriart/Auract/README.md

 	-nll \
 	--no_microreact
 ```
 This command for example will give result at path_to/auract/result/ , plus will not clear second file in auract folder so will see every file created during Auract process.
-There will be no latitude and longitude so no map.
-And microreact result will not be creat you will only have the .json file for Auspice.
+There will be no geocoding.
+And microreact result will not be created you will only have the .json file for Auspice.

 [![License GPL v3](https://img.shields.io/badge/license-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0.en.html)